 But you need to remember that your LinkedIn connections are limited.
 So you really need to choose wisely to have a strong and beneficial LinkedIn network.

 We talked about 1st degree connections and their benefits, but can the 3rd degrees make excellent and beneficial connections as well ⁉️

 As you’ve noticed by now 3rd degree connections are out of your professional field circle.
 But sometimes they can get you some opportunities.

 There are two types of 3rd degrees on LinkedIn.
 The ones who are connected to you through your 2nd degree connections and the ones who are totally out of your network.

 The first category consists of the ones you can connect them by sending them invitations and the other type can only be reached by sending InMails.

 The best strategy to vast your 1st degree network connections

-First of all, we need to mention that although it’s fine to try and make new friends, it really is not the best way to grow your LinkedIn network.
+First of all, we must mention that although it’s fine to try and make new friends, it is not the best way to grow your LinkedIn network.

 First, you need to try and know your 1st connections.
-Then maybe if you insist on expanding your LinkedIn connections network, try inviting your 2nd degrees! 👀
+Then, if you insist on expanding your LinkedIn connections network, try inviting your 2nd degrees!

 Isn’t it so much better than choosing random people with different professions and preferences?⁉️